hashicorp/terraform-provider-awscc/docs/resources/datasync_location_object_storage.md

 ### Required

-- `agent_arns` (List of Dynamic) The Amazon Resource Name (ARN) of the agents associated with the self-managed object storage server location.
+- `agent_arns` (List of String) The Amazon Resource Name (ARN) of the agents associated with the self-managed object storage server location.

 ### Optional